Linear Adversarial Concept Erasure: Solving the Linear Maximin Game

-How can we effectively prevent a given generalized linear model from recovering a concept of interest from the representation?
-At the technical level, the above reduces to a simple question: For which pairs of $\ell(\cdot, \cdot)$ and $\link{\cdot}$ can we solve the objective given in \cref{sec:formulation}?
+At the technical level, this paper asks a simple question: For which pairs of $\loss(\cdot, \cdot)$ and $\link{\cdot}$ can we solve the objective given in \cref{sec:formulation}?
 We find a series of satisfying answers.
-In the case of linear regression (\cref{ex:lin}) and Rayleigh quotient problems (such as partial least squares regression, \cref{ex:pls}) we derive a closed-form solution.
-And, in the case of \cref{ex:log}, we derive a convex relaxation that can be solved effectively with gradient-based optimization.
+In the case of linear regression (\cref{ex:lin}) and Rayleigh quotient optimization, e.g., partial least squares regression (\cref{ex:pls}), we derive a closed-form solution.
+And, in the case of logistic regression (\cref{ex:log}), we derive a convex relaxation that allows us to solve it efficiently in practice with a gradient-based optimization method.\looseness=-1